Child Abuse and Neglect

 Wisconsin Youth Company recognizes the serious local, state and national problems associated with child abuse and neglect.
 As an organization, Wisconsin Youth Company recognizes its legal responsibility for reporting suspected cases of child abuse to the properly constituted state, county, or local authorities.

 Staff are in a unique position to identify potential cases of abuse or neglect of children.
-Through recognition and understanding of a problem, knowledge of reporting procedures, and participation in staff development programs on the subject of child abuse and neglect, staff will act responsibly in these situations.
+Through recognition and understanding of a problem, knowledge of reporting procedures, and participation in staff professional development on the subject of child abuse and neglect, staff will act responsibly in these situations.

 All staff are mandated reporters.
 This means that our staff are legally required to report knowledge or reasonable suspicion of child abuse or neglect.
 Guidelines for reporting suspected child abuse and neglect are printed in the staff manuals and provided to each staff member.
 Wisconsin Youth Company has adopted guidelines based on legal requirements and moral commitments which provide direction for the program staff to help in identifying and reporting cases of suspected child abuse and neglect.